ssb22/indexer/README.md

 * HumanWare Victor Reader Stratus4: When unpacking the ZIP to CD, please ensure that your CD writer does *not* create a *folder* with the same name as the ZIP: this default behaviour of Microsoft Windows does *not* result in a valid Daisy CD.
 The individual *files* of the ZIP need to be written to the *top level* of the CD, *not* to a folder on it.
 Otherwise, the Stratus4 will not recognise the CD as a Daisy CD and will just play the MP3s, resulting in only time and track based navigation being available.
 Tested with both Daisy 2 and Daisy 3.

-* HIMS QBraille XL: can display the text (after opening with Space and Enter); does not play audio; tested only with Daisy 2
+* HIMS QBraille XL: can display the text (after opening with Space and Enter); does not play audio; ZIP needs to be unpacked; tested only with Daisy 2

 * Daisy Consortium Simply Reading 3 (app available for Android 7 and below): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, although fonts for some languages might be missing on earlier Android devices